See Review of The Crucible: by Arthur Miller in Review Section

 It was Thanksgiving that year and I learned, after some concern on my part, that a neighbor had invited us guys over for dinner.
 Even then I wondered why our Aunts, and Uncles or even Grandparents didn't invite us?
 Maybe they did, and maybe my dad just thought it would be easier to just go almost next door, rather than across town.
 I remember worrying about the dinner.
 At 11 years old I thought having a sister was fine but I have always remembered how much I had looked forward to turkey day.

 When the time for the big meal came I remember that we were at the neighbors all siting around the living room table.
 We waited at the table for what seemed like a long time.
 The table didn't seem like the Thanksgiving day dinners I was used to.
 I figured that when the turkey arrived it would make it all good.
 Our neighbor, Mrs Zelner, announced that it was ready and coming.
 She carried the main course in on a large silver tray with a silver dome cover.
-I had never seen a large silver serving tray with a cover like this and it seemed exciting She had left the center of the table open with a place to put the special tray, and she carefully set it down.
+I had never seen a large silver serving tray with a cover like this and it seemed exciting She had left the center of the table open with a place to put the special silver tray, and she carefully set it down.

 Yes, I was disappointed, and a little shell shocked.
 The rest of the dinner seems like sort of a blur as I try to recall it.
-I know I was shocked.
+I know I was crushed.
 Obviously I was so enough to repeat this story over and over, mostly to my sister Trudy over a lot of years.
 I guess I figured I was passing on my own oral tradition memories to her.
 I knew I had told her the story before, so I wasn't just retelling it because I couldn't remember.
 Maybe I have always been trying to get over it.

 Since then, every Thanksgiving dinner has been spent with family.
 In the case of my wife's parents those dinners were also spent with a day of football.